pikawika/VUB-SA-assignment-3/README.md

 In the final block of the main loop logging, multiple purchases are performed.
 In the screenshot below, a fullfilable order is shown.
 This clearly demonstrates the flow of the application.

-This output is achieved by only placing order for productList1.
+This output is achieved by using displayOnlyASingleOrderShippedProcess = true.

 ![Succesfull order processing: OrderShipped](screenshots/orderShipped.png)